Puthiya Niyamam: Plot

-It is later revealed that Louis was informed by Swami, a resident of a neighboring apartment building, of his wife being raped.
+It is later revealed that Louis was informed by Swami, a resident of a neighboring apartment, of his wife being raped.
 Swami had witnessed Vasuki being raped from his house but was old and too far away to help.
 He informs Louis about what he saw.
-Louis then reveals to Swami that through a mobile software (which can transform a male voice to a female voice), he mimics Jeena's voice and guides Vasuki to murder her rapists.
-He realizes that this was the only way that she would get absolution.
-Louis never reveals the truth to Vasuki and decides to keep it as a secret so that they could lead a happy married life.
+Louis then reveals to Swami that through mobile software (which can transform a male voice into a female voice), he mimics Jeena's voice and guides Vasuki to murder her rapists.
+He realizes that this is the only way that she will get absolution.
+Louis never reveals the truth to Vasuki and decides to keep it a secret so that they can lead a happy married life.